List of awards and nominations received by Sia: MTV Europe Music Awards

 The MTV Europe Music Awards ("EMAs", originally MTV European Music Awards) were established in 1994 by MTV Networks Europe to celebrate the most popular songs and singers in Europe.
 Originally beginning as an alternative to the American MTV Video Music Awards, the MTV Europe Music Awards is today a popular celebration of what MTV worldwide viewers consider the best in music.
-Sia has been nominated seven times.
+Sia has one win out of 9 nominations.

 MTV Video Music Awards

 The MTV Video Music Awards are awarded annually by MTV for outstanding music videos.
 Sia has received one award from eight nominations.

 MTV Video Music Awards Japan

 The MTV Video Music Awards Japan are the Japanese version of the MTV Video Music Awards.
 Sia has received three nominations.

 MTV Platinum Video Plays Awards

 MTV Italia Awards

 Firstly called TRL Awards, since 2012 it is presented by MTV Italy changing the name in MTV Italian Music Awards.
 Sia received 4 nomination.